top of page

 Accountability for Health & Safety

-PCBUs need to use and be able to rely on their Managers and Supervisors to carry out those actions that will help the PCBU to achieve compliance with its WHS duties and obligations.
+Directors and CEOs need to use and be able to rely on their Leadership team to carry out those actions that will help them demonstrate that they, as officers of the PCBU, are ensuring the obligations of the PCBU are being met.

 For example, the Code of Practice, How to Manage Work Health & Safety Risks, has useful guidance at page 23 about PCBUs giving authority and resources to Managers and Supervisors.